 • Arkansas et al. v.
 Department of Education

-On May 7, 2024, six states led by Arkansas challenged the Title IX rule, arguing that the “sex discrimination” protections included in Title IX do not include protection against gender identity discrimination.
+On May 7, 2024, six states led by Arkansas challenged the Title IX regulation, arguing that the “sex discrimination” protections included in Title IX do not include protection against gender identity discrimination.
 In addition, they argue that allowing transgender students to use school facilities that align with their gender identity will harm cisgender students’ privacy and safety.

-The states challenging this rule in this case are Arkansas, Missouri, Iowa, Nebraska, North Dakota, and South Dakota; joined by A.F., a
+The states challenging this rule in this case are Arkansas, Missouri, Iowa, Nebraska, North Dakota, and South Dakota, joined by A.F., a

 • Louisiana et al. v.
 Department of Education